tiwu/tiwu.github.io/content/posts/influxdb-size.md

 * reduce data coming into InfluxDB, by excluding data in influxdb HA config
 * setup retention policies with shorter periods, with downsampled data
+* backfill all data to all retention policies
+* update period of `autogen` after backfilling

 ### Reduce HA data sent to InfluxDB